 |Antennas||My Soapbox||Weather||Online Logbook||Astronomy Pages||Guestbook|

 I got into amateur radio via the SWL (shortwave listener) route in the late 60ís.
 What an interesting time for a SWL - many high power broadcast stations around the world transmitting their versions of what was going on in the world.
 I grew up in South Bend, Indiana about 1 mile from The University of Notre Dame.

 I have typically been very active except for an 8 year QRT from about 1996 till December of 2003.
 This included running RTTY with a Model 15 Teletype machine and an Electrocom FSC-250 converter made by South Bend native Burt Jaffe - W9BJ(sk).
 In 1980 I interfaced a Commodore Pet Computer for RTTY - one of the first computer based RTTY setups.
 I Operated a lot of Packet before the nationwide packet network was somewhat obsoleted by the internet.
 Since December 2003 Iím active on HF and 2 meters again and having a blast.
 At the present time I operate mostly CW at both QRO and QRP levels.
-I also operate some PSK31 and occasionally some SSB.
+I also operate some FT-8 and PSK31 and occasionally some SSB.

 Click here for station picture.